 When Miranda was starting out in private practice, everybody said “you need to get on insurance panels.”
 She hadn’t been licensed for two years so she couldn’t get on insurance panels.
 She decided to do private pay for a few years.
 Because it wasn’t an option for her, that was the route she took.
 By the time she could have gone into insurance plans, there was absolutely no benefit for her going down that path.
 For her it was a blessing in disguise.

 Ultimately for therapists, they need to sit down and run the numbers first and then explore what that insurance panel actually reimburses, and does that fit?
 Let’s say you find that your average fee is $100 per hour, and you go and get on an insurance panel and they are only going to reimburse you with $50 per hour.
 Let’s say half your clients are private pay.
 What that means is that half of your clients need to pay you $150 and they are actually subsidizing the insurance clients.

-We hope that you enjoyed this article on how therapists should decide upon a fee structure.
+We hope that you enjoyed this article on how therapists can pay themselves in private practice.
 If so please feel free to watch the full interview video on getting clear on fees with Miranda Palmer.